MicrosoftDocs/windows-ai-docs/docs/windows-ml/native-apis.md

 ---
 title: WinML native APIs
-description: This section contains documentation for the WinML native APIs. ms.date: 4/1/2019 ms.topic: article
+description: View the documentation for the WinML native APIs.
+See a list of the WinML native APIs with their syntax and descriptions. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML